sirnewton01/9way/README.md

 Many developers are already using mouse-driven UI with command-line hybrids, albeit with outdated and limited integration points and with the outdated hot-key concepts hanging around.

+Do you have any comments or issues with this article?
+If so, you can raise them here [github.com/sirnewton01/9way/issues](https://github.com/sirnewton01/9way/issues)